A convergent finite element method for two-phase Stokes flow driven by surface tension: Introduction

 \item[{ $\bullet$}] A new nonlinear super-approximation estimate is established in Lemma \ref{lemma:super_conv-nonlinear} which is particularly useful for handling errors arising from function compositions in Lemma \ref{lemma:hatX-W1inf} and \eqref{eq:e-sharp-i}. \end{enumerate}

 The rest of this paper is organized as follows.
-Basic notations (e.g., basic function spaces, (iso)-parametric finite element spaces and their corresponding Lagrange interpolations) are introduced in Section \ref{sec:notations}.
+Basic notation (e.g., function spaces, (iso-)parametric finite element spaces and their corresponding Lagrange interpolations) are introduced in Section \ref{sec:notations}.
 We then state the numerical scheme and the main result in Section \ref{sec:main-rerults}.
 Section \ref{sec:cons_anal} handles consistency errors, including the construction of the discrete extension operator $E_h$, the bulk consistency mesh $\Ohsm$ and the Lenoir-type lift operator $\Phi^m$, all of which are crucial components of the overall proof.
 The main stability argument is carried out in Section \ref{sec:stab-anal}, where the discrete coupled parabolicity serves as the dominant stability structure.
 Trajectory estimates and the a priori boundedness of the shape regularity constants are discussed in Section \ref{sec:shape-reg}.
 The proof of the main convergence theorem (Theorem \ref{thm:main}) is completed in Section \ref{sec:conv-err}, drawing upon the preceding analyses.
-Several well-known results concerning calculus on moving domains and super-approximation estimates have been moved to Appendices \ref{sec:surf_calc} through \ref{sec:super}.
-Finally, detailed proofs of two technical lemmas (Lemma \ref{lemma:NT_stab_ref} and Lemma \ref{lemma:e-convert}) are recorded in Appendices \ref{sec:appndix_tan_stab} and \ref{sec:e-convert}, respectively.
+Several well-known results concerning calculus on moving domains and super-approximation estimates are collected in Appendices \ref{sec:notation} through \ref{sec:super}.
+Finally, detailed proofs of three technical results, namely, Eq.~\eqref{eq:uhm-epm}, Lemma~\ref{lemma:NT_stab_ref} and Lemma~\ref{lemma:e-convert}, are recorded in Appendices \ref{sec:H3/2}, \ref{sec:appndix_tan_stab} and \ref{sec:e-convert}, respectively.